fiberwire/enome/README.md

 - Groups those `Nucleotides` into a `Genome`
   - `Genome` exposes a property called `nucleo` that allows you to get the next `Nucleotide` in the `Genome`.
     - This allows you to pass the `Genome` around, consuming its `Nucleotide`s as you need them.

-- accepts an `options` object, which must implement `GenomeOptions`
+How enome determines the `fitness` of a `Genome`:
+- You define your own `fitness` function.
+    - Generally, your `fitness` function should accept a `Genome` and return an `Evaluation`.
+    - Your fitness function will necessarily create an object from your genome that it will test.
-  - `GenomeOptions` just has a few essential properties
+    - `Evaluation` is just an interface that has the following properties
+        - `fitness`: `number`
-    - `genomeLength` determines how many `Nucleotides` the `Genome` will contain.
+            - the relative `fitness` of the `Genome` being evaluated.
-    - `nucleotideLength` determines how many values will average together to form a `Nucleotide`
-- Automatically evolves a `Population` of `Genome`s.
-- Makes extensive use of `chance.js`, `d3-interpolate`, and `lodash`.
+        - `genome`: `Genome`
+            - the genome that is being evaluated.
+        - `result`: `T`
+            - the object that is created from your genome.

 What enome allows you to do:
- - write code that maps a `Genome` to whatever `object` you want to build.
+ - write code that maps a `Genome` to whatever `object` you want to build by consuming nucleotides one at a time.
- - Fefine your hyperparameters in your `options` object.
+ - Define your hyperparameters in your `options` object.
  - `mutate` and `evolve` that object by mutating and evolving the `Genome` that maps to that object.
  - do it very simply, by providing upper and lower bounds for each variable you want to evolve.

- # Example usage
+ # Example usage for Natural Selection
  say you want to evolve a list of three numbers between 1 and 100 that will add up to 256.

 ```